 The cable from the Hernán Cortés mine in El Tesorero in the Sierra de Baza (1,430m) was 15.4km long with a midway construction at 7.73km called 'El Ángulo' at 1,323m which handled the day to day running as well the maintenance of the equipment and cable.
 The cable then continued a further 7.67km to the Loader at Km108.
 (Distances as the crow flies).

-The double aerial cable system was by Pöhlig and Adolfo Bleichart and was in two sections.
+The double aerial cable system was by Pöhlig and Adolfo Bleichert and was in two sections.
 It carried 450kg buckets to the Loader at Km108 at a velocity of 9km/hr.
 It climbed steeply from the mine 110 metres in 750 (360ft in 2,450), a 1 in 6.8 climb, by crossing the Arroyo de Uclías.

 See below the map for a graph of the elevation.